bruceharrison1984/TinyHealthCheck/README.md

 It also allows you to leverage DI to gain access to values from your other DI service containers.
 You could use this to get queue lengths, check if databases are accessible, etc.

-The return value of `Execute` is a string.
-It will be converted in to a byte[] and sent as the response.
-It can be any wire format you choose(json/xml/html/etc), just make sure to assign the appropriate `ContentType` that your health check client expects when you define the health check in CreateHostBuilder.
+The return value of `Execute` is a `HealthCheckResult`.
+The Body will be converted in to a byte[], and the StatusCode will be applied to the response.
+The Body can be any wire format you choose(json/xml/html/etc), just make sure to assign the appropriate `ContentType` that your health check client expects when you define the health check in CreateHostBuilder.
 The default ContentType is `application/json`.

+### IHostedService Note
+If you are using a IHostedService, you will require a secondary service to hold the state of your IHostedService.
+This is because you cannot reliably retrieve IHostedService from the `IServiceProvider` interface.
+[See this StackOverflow post](https://stackoverflow.com/a/52038409/889034).
+There is a complete example of this in the `DummyServiceWorker` project.

+In the example you'll notice that while the HealthCheck on localhost:8082 fails after 10 iterations, the other HealthChecks still report success.
+A custom health check like this allows you to monitor another process from out-of-band, and report when it has failed.

 ```csharp
 public static IHostBuilder CreateHostBuilder(string[] args)